Amyotrophic lateral sclerosis (ALS)

 The death of motor neurons, which control voluntary movement in the motor cortex of the brain and in the spinal cord, causes progressive muscle weakness and functional decline, including loss of the ability to walk, speak, and swallow.1,2 As the disease progresses, a total loss of motor function eventually leads to paralysis and subsequent death.1,4

-Currently, there is no cure for ALS, although 2 medications – riluzole and edaravone – have been shown to have some efficacy in slowing disease progression.5,6 Most therapeutic strategies are primarily aimed at alleviating symptoms.6
+Currently, there is no cure for ALS, although 2 medications – riluzole and edaravone – have been shown to have some efficacy in slowing disease progression.5,6 As such, most therapeutic strategies are holistic and primarily aimed at alleviating symptoms.6

 What causes ALS?

-The pathogenesis of ALS is complex and is not completely understood.6,7 Environmental and genetic factors have both been implicated in the development of ALS.6,7 Risk is higher in individuals of male sex and of increased age.8
+The pathogenesis of ALS is complex and is not completely understood, and both environmental and genetic factors have been implicated in the development of the disease.6,7 Risk is higher in individuals of male sex and of increased age.8 Some genetic variations may indicate an increased risk of developing ALS.6 Pre-disposing genetic factors include ATXN2 intermediate repeat expansions and mutations in UNC13A, an at-risk genotype.6

-Although no environmental risk factors have been proven to be causative of sALS, factors such as smoking, and exposure to agricultural chemicals and heavy metals, have been shown to increase the risk, due to oxidative stress and neuroinflammation.7,9 Evidence also suggests that there may be an increased susceptibility to ALS among athletes, though physical activity itself is not yet proven to be a cause of disease.9
+Although no environmental risk factors have been proven to be causative of sALS, factors such as smoking, and exposure to agricultural chemicals, heavy metals, low-frequency electromagnetic waves and radiation, have been shown to increase the risk, due to oxidative stress and neuroinflammation.7,9 Evidence also suggests that there may be an increased susceptibility to ALS among athletes when compared with the general population, though physical activity itself is not yet proven to be a cause of disease.9

-Mutations in the superoxide dismutase 1 (SOD1) gene, which lead to intracytoplasmic aggregation of the SOD1 protein, are also implicated in ALS.8 Mutations have been found in every exon of SOD1 in patients with ALS since they were first associated with the condition in 1993, and they have been reported to account for approximately 20% of fALS and around 5% of sALS cases.11,12
+Mutations of the superoxide dismutase 1 (SOD1) gene have also been found in every exon of patients with ALS ever since their association with the condition was discovered in 1993.10 These mutations account for around 20% of fALS cases, and around 5% of sALS cases.11

 Demographics of patients with ALS

-ALS is the most common adult-onset form of motor neuron disease.1,10 The cumulative lifetime risk of ALS is about 1:350 in men and 1:400 in women.6,8 Worldwide, 30,000 patients are expected to die from ALS every year.5
+ALS is the most common adult-onset form of motor neuron disease.1,12 The cumulative lifetime risk of ALS is about 1:350 in men and 1:400 in women.6,8 Worldwide, 30,000 patients are estimated to die from ALS every year.5

-However, significant geographical differences in prevalence and incidence exist globally: both are higher in developed regions.6,11,13 This may be because population aging is increased in developed regions, and there is a correlation between prevalence and incidence and an aging population.13 It is thought that regional variance observed in disease incidence could correspond to differences in ancestral origin or environmental exposure.14
+However, significant geographical differences in prevalence and incidence exist globally: both are higher in developed regions.6,10,13 This may be because population aging is increased in developed regions, and there is a correlation between prevalence and incidence and an aging population.13 It is thought that regional variance observed in disease incidence could also correspond to differences in ancestral origin or environmental exposure.
+Although, epidemiological homogeneity among European populations has been observed.14

 Overall, this suggests that 1–2 new patients per 100,000 will be diagnosed with ALS each year in Europe and the United States.8